super7ramp/faulty/README.md

 * More bugs (yes).
 * Check retransformation issues.
 * Check if services work remotely: App launched in a JVM with agent, test framework in another JVM, attach to the app JVM, call faulty services.
+* Create a gradle plugin to configure easily the agent (like jacoco agent).